-Substance House Records and I sychiatric Record s require a separate ani 170112411011.
+Suosiume House Records and I sychiatric Record 3 require a separate t xuii 701 i2 uii 011.
 FROM WHOM Specify clinic, specialty, or physician below.
-Loma Linda University Medical Center (LLUMC) Loma Linda University Children's Hospital (LLUCH) FACILITY USE C DNLY □ Loma Linda University Health Care (LLUHC)□ Loma Linda University (LLU) To Wном/Inspecт Please choose one of the following. ☐ Send records to: ☐ Individual/Agency Name Address Make records available for review.
-Confirm appointment Information to be released Specify where services were rendered (Clinic Name) Inpatient Dates of Treatment Discharge Summary Standard Clinical Per t prior to review.
-Other, Specify Outpatient Clinical Notes Test Results, type of ☐ Clinical Notes ☐ Test Results, type of test ☐ Other, Specify I specifically authorize release of HIV test results. ☐ Billing Summary Dates of Treatment Purpose Reason records are to be disclosed.
-Continued Care Personal Use (fee applies) Unless otherwise revoked, this authorization will expire on This authorization shall remain in effect until the above de not extend beyond 180 days from the date of signature.
-Sig have the right to revoke this authorization and the right to disclosed.
-See reverse side for details on disclosure of inf pages of this form and voluntarily authorize and request the (including facsimile) of this form for disclosure as described scribed disclosure is coming this form is volutionspect or get a copy of the community of t omplete but shall ntary.
-I understand I of the material to be hts.
-I have read both uthorize use of a copy Patient Name (Last, First MI) Last four digi ts of SS#: Birth Date Phone Num mber: () Signature, Patient or Legal Representative Date Time Relationship to Patient (if signed by Legal Representative) Interpreter Signature Time Interpreter Name (print) Interpreter Telephone ID# Loma Linda University PATIENT IDENTIFICATION
+FACILITY US E ONLY Loma Linda University Medical Center (LLUMC) Requested recor ds have been sent ☐ Loma Linda University Children's Hospital (LLUCH) 1 - Loma Linda University Health Care (LLUHC) Loma Linda University (LLU) by: To Whom/Inspect Please choose one of the following. ☐ Send records to: Address City S State Zip Code ☐ Make records available for review.
+Confirm appointment t prior to review. r INFORMATION TO BE RELEASED Specify where services were rendered (Clinic Name) Inpatient Dates of Treatment ☐ Discharge Summary ☐ Standard Clinical Per rtinent Documents Other.
+Specify timent Documents Other, Specify Outpatient Clinical Notes Test Results, type of ☐ Clinical Notes ☐ Test Results, type of test ☐ Other, Specify I specifically authorize release of HIV test results.
+I specifically authorize release of HIV test results.
+Billing Summary Dates of Treatment Purpose Reason records are to be disclosed. ☐ Continued Care ☐ Personal Use (fee applies) • Unless otherwise revoked, this authorization will expire on the following date, ,, , , , , , , , , , , , , , , , This authorization shall remain in effect until the above de not extend beyond 180 days from the date of signature.
+Signature. scribed disclosure is s complete but shall have the right to revoke this authorization and the right to inspect or get a cop by of the material to be disclosed.
+See reverse side for details on disclosure of inf ormation and my i r ights.
+I have read both pages of this form and voluntarily authorize and request the e disclosure above.
+I authorize use of a copy (including facsimile) of this form for disclosure as describe Patient Name (Last, First MI) Last four d ligits of SS#: Birth Date Phone Nu mber: () Signature, Patient or Legal Representative Date Time Relationship to Patient (if signed by Legal Representative) Relationship to Patient (if signed by Legal Representative) Interpreter Signature Date Time Interpreter Name (print) Interpreter Telephone ID# PATIENT IDENTIFICATION 1